-Kiasma Art Exhibition is open from 10am Tuesday through Sunday and closed on Monday’s.
-It has different closing times throughout the week.
-Tickets are 15 Euro’s per adult.
-Click the link for more details.
+Kiasma Art Exhibition is open from 10 am Tuesday through Sunday and closed on Mondays.
+It has different closing times throughout the week

 11. Moomin Café

-Jansson wrote eight novels about the Moomin’s with lot’s of picture books and short tales too.
-It first became famous when the London Evening News published them as a comic strip and today is famous world-wide.
+Jansson wrote eight novels about the Moomins with lots of picture books and short tales too.
+It first became famous when the London Evening News published them as a comic strip and today are famous worldwide.
 They even have Moominland theme parks and a 3D Moominvalley TV series.

 There are four Moomin Cafés dotted around the city and here you can treat yourself to a coffee with cake and bring some of your favourite characters over to your table to join you!

 To read about my full experience in a Moomin Café and why you have to visit one in Helsinki, see here.

 12. Finnish Museum of Natural History